JvdHoogen/CWRU-Bearing-Fault-Diagnosis/README.md

 ## Step 2.

-Import the CWRU package using
+Import the CWRU package using "import cwru" and then call the package.